Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Are nicotine-free liquids included?

 Yes.
-0mg liquids are still included because HMRC bases the rules on intended use rather than nicotine content.
-If the liquid is formulated for vaping, it is subject to tax.
+Nicotine-free (0mg) liquids are included because the vape tax is based on intended use rather than nicotine content.
+If a liquid is designed for vaping, it is taxable regardless of whether it contains nicotine.

 Will the vape tax apply to vape kits or hardware?

-No. The duty applies only to the liquid inside bottles, pods, or cartridges.
-Devices, coils, tanks, and chargers remain untaxed unless they contain prefilled liquid.
+No. The duty applies only to vape liquid.
+Devices, kits, tanks, coils, chargers, and batteries are not taxed unless they contain prefilled liquid.

 How much is the vape tax per ml?